Accepting Help and Accommodations for a Hidden Disability

 Some research I read suggests that the most significant barriers for students with a disability are often related to identity.
 In a 2010 study, students reported a desire for self-sufficiency and not wanting their disability to infiltrate their identity as college students.
 Further research also suggests that students want to prove that they can do college without accommodations.1,2

 This research reflects how I felt.
 I started my degree and was determined to prove that I could do it by myself without any help.
 At this point, I hadn't entirely accepted my diagnosis and the consequences of this.
 Therefore, I held the view that taking and seeking help was a sign of giving in.

 Accommodations and assistance were not things I had needed before in school.
 I felt that having these would depreciate my ability.
 I also did not want help from the disability office because I didn't have a disability in my eyes.

 Getting through school was a massive struggle

 I pushed through my degree and graduated with a 2:1 in BSc Psychology.
 To the outside, it seemed like I was able to cope.
 The reality is that it was a massive struggle.
 Throughout my degree, I was missing large chunks of lectures because I could not stay awake.
 It took me so much longer to read the required texts, research topics, and write essays.
 Revising for exams was extremely difficult as a result of the sleepiness and my memory issues.

 I had to work so much harder than I ever had before and realistically harder than my friends.
 I had to attempt tasks twice, three times.
 No matter how much I needed to get work done, at certain times, I was unable to because of my sleepiness.

-Research suggests that many students believe that accommodations are unfair to other students.2 This was another one of my struggles.
+The same 2010 study I read found that many students believed that accommodations are unfair to other students.
+This was another one of my struggles.
 I gave in to the stigma of narcolepsy.
 I eliminated all of the ways that narcolepsy impacts someone.
 The reality is that it was unfair to me.
 I was working so much harder to complete the same task as other people.

 The need for self-advocacy